Roberto Luongo Net Worth

 - Sports franchises

-Without precise information, these areas remain investment opportunities for Luongo.
+Without precise information, these areas remain potential investment avenues for Luongo.

 What are the tax and financial implications of Roberto Luongo’s retirement on his net worth?

-End of active player salariesThe annual income of $6.7 million has come to an end.
-Some deferred payments may still be outstanding.
+End of active player salaries: His annual income of $6.7 million has ended.
+Some deferred payments may still be ongoing.